-Safety: Worsened Pressure Ulcer in Long-Term Care - Zone Details
+Safety: Worsened Pressure Ulcer in Long Term Care - Zone Details

-The measure is the percentage of residents who had a worsened pressure ulcer in the last 30 days in a Long-Term care facility.
+The measure is the percentage of residents who had a worsened pressure ulcer in the last 30 days in a Long Term Care facility.

-Appropriateness and Effectiveness: Potentially Inappropriate Use of Antipsychotics in Long-Term Care - Provincial Details
+Appropriateness and Effectiveness: Potentially Inappropriate Use of Antipsychotics in Long Term Care - Provincial Details

-Potentially Inappropriate Use of Antipsychotics in Long-Term Care: A lower percentage is desirable as it indicates a lower proportion of Long-Term care residents who received a potentially inappropriate antipsychotic medication.
+A lower percentage is desirable as it indicates a lower proportion of long term care residents who received a potentially inappropriate antipsychotic medication.
 The frequency of administration or dosage is not factored into the inclusion criteria.
 If a resident has received an antipsychotic medication once within the seven day look-back period of the RAI-MDS 2.0 assessment, they are included in the QI (providing they do not have a diagnosis of schizophrenia, hallucinations, Huntington's disease or are end-of-life).